 When the pandemic started a year ago my son Alex was a junior in high school.
-For him, the biggest impact wasn’t the distance learning, it was all the activities that were cancelled including concert band, theatre, marching band, jazz band, track, cross country and so on.
+For him, the biggest impact wasn’t the distance learning, it was all the activities that were canceled including concert band, theatre, marching band, jazz band, track, cross country, and so on.

 The hope for Alex, of course, was that the pandemic would recede during the summer and life would get back to normal by fall.
 But, as we all know, that didn’t happen.

 Life did not go back to normal this fall

 Alex had always planned for his senior year to be his fun year.
 He had taken most of his harder classes the previous years and was looking forward to focusing on music, theatre, sports, and friends for his final year.
 But as fall approached and activities started getting canceled or restricted, his enthusiasm was soon was replaced by disappointment.
 Sure, you can do classes online, but you can’t play in a jazz band or theatre online.

 Cross country was another disappointment.
 He had made state his junior year and this year he was looking forward to going again and this time maybe even beating the school record.
 But even though he qualified for state, the event ended up getting canceled.
 This not only cut short the pinnacle of his cross country career but also ended any scholarship hopes he might get for college.

 My son mostly missed his friends

 Most of all, though, he was missing out on his friends.
 His circle of friends had been together since elementary school.
 They were all going to different colleges and this was supposed to be their last year together as a close-knit group.
 Now he was losing that too.

 But still, that wasn’t the worst.
 The hardest part for Alex was that he couldn’t really complain about it.
 After all, so many people in this pandemic were losing so much more than him including their jobs, security, health, and even their lives.

 So how could he complain about a little school inconvenience when so many others had it worse?
 In short, not only was he being robbed of his senior year but he was also being robbed of his ability to feel bad about it.